-A sibling is defined as:

-• brother or sister

-- half brother or sister

-- adopted brother or sister

-- child of the parent/carer or partner

-- children looked after or previously looked after (this doesn't include children temporarily living in the same house.
-For example, a looked after child in a short-term foster or bridging placement)

-In every case, the sibling must be living permanently in the same family home (at least Monday to Friday) at the time of this application.
+A sibling is defined as: brother or sister, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently\ in a placement within the home as part of the family household from Monday to Friday at the time of this application.

-To obtain a school place under a "sibling rule" the older sibling must still attend the school at the time the younger child joins the school.
-This means the older sibling must be in Year 7 to Year 12 at the time of application.
+A sibling must be on the roll of the named school at the time the younger child starts or has been offered and accepted a place.

-If a place is obtained for a child using fraudulent information, there will be no sibling connection available to subsequent children from that family.
+If a place is obtained for an older child using fraudulent information, there will be no sibling connection available to subsequent children from that family.